Kathy Rae Huffman: The Artist and Television

-Huffman was West Coast segment producer for this live 3 hour television event: The Artist and Television, initiated by Jaime Davidovich, was a live interactive teleconference that took place in Iowa City, Los Angeles and New York City in October 1982.
+Huffman was the West Coast segment producer for the live 3-hour television event The Artist and Television, initiated by Jaime Davidovich.
+It was a live interactive teleconference that took place in Iowa City, Los Angeles, and New York City in October 1982.
 Artists, curators, critics and performers in all three cities interacted with each other via satellite, conducting interviews and presenting live art and musical performances.
 The event was broadcast nationwide through the American Television and Communications Corporation and ACSN (The Learning Channel).
-The issues discussed included video as art medium, and the accessibility of broadcast television for artists.
+The issues discussed included video as an art medium and the accessibility of broadcast television for artists.
 The event was produced as a collaboration of the Long Beach Museum of Art, the University of California (Los Angeles), and the University of Iowa.
 One of the most successful projects, where artists could try out live performance from three points for the first time ever: Atari is the New Parent, by John Sturgeon.